Pokeglitch/poketre2/abstract-rgbds/README.md

 This is particularly useful to auto exit a given Interface when a specific Interface also exits:

 ```
-    from childInterface, "end"
+    from childInterface1, childInterface2, "end"
 ```

 ---
 ### **forward**

-Forward is only neessary in Interfaces that are Isolated.
-This will permit the given methods to passthrough the isolation and get handled by an Interface higher up the stack.
+Forward is only necessary in Interfaces that are Isolated.
+This will permit the given methods to passthrough the isolation to be handled by an Interface higher up the stack.

 The syntax is simply:
 ```